florianfesti/boxes/documentation/src/api_existing_parts.rst

 --------------

 A couple of commands can create whole parts like walls.
-Typically the sizes given are the inner dimmensions not including additional space needed for burn compensation or joints.
+Typically the sizes given are the inner dimension not including additional space needed for burn compensation or joints.

 Currently there are the following parts: